awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 1. Choose **Actions**, **Edit inbound rules** or **Actions**, **Edit outbound rules**\.

 1. For **Type**, select the traffic type, and then fill in the required information\.
 For example, for a public web server, choose **HTTP** or **HTTPS** and specify a value for **Source** as `0.0.0.0/0`\.
-**Note**

    If you use `0.0.0.0/0`, you enable all IPv4 addresses to access your instance using HTTP or HTTPS\.
 To restrict access, enter a specific IP address or range of addresses\.

-1. You can also allow communication between all instances associated with this security group\.
+1. You can also allow communication between all instances that are associated with this security group\.
 Create an inbound rule with the following options:
    + **Type**: **All Traffic**
-   + **Source**: enter the ID of the security group\.
+   + **Source**: Enter the ID of the security group\.

 1. Choose **Save rules**\.